Pete100x/Pete100xPublic/LayoutParser/parser_logic.md

 - `PinLabel`: This is the name of the pin, it may contain possible Pin functions to help to choose the possible Function like (D0, A0, RX/TX) it may also contain Power and Ground markings
 - `PinInOrOut`: INPUT / OUTPUT depends of the chosen direction relative to pin it's closest to marked with arrows
 - `PinStatus`: The symbol used tells teh status of the pin if it's in use or if there's some special function or to be aware of probable issues
-- `HasPWM`: `✓` if the symbol has `~` it's telling that it has PWM capability if needed
+- `HasPWM`: `✓` If the symbol has `~` next to it, it's telling that it has PWM capability if needed
-- `RawFragment`: Original parsed board fragment for debugging if the parser is reading pins correctly and the regex is working
+- `RawFragment`: If Debug enabled else not created.
+Original parsed board fragment for debugging if the parser is reading pins correctly and the regex is working

-## 🔸 These are the Symbols for pins that boards have (`PIN_STATE`)
+### 🔸 These are the Symbols for pins that boards have (`PIN_STATE`)

 - `□`: Free pin
 - `■`: Used pin